EXPLORE | EXCHANGE | EVOLVE

 Upon completion of this elective course, students will be able to:

-• Developing and/ or enhancing critical thinking skills
+• Develop and/or enhance critical thinking skills

 Who is your lecturer?